davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 We discovered in the first retrospective that the product team were not feeling sufficiently involved in the review process for a pattern, resulting in patterns sometimes being classed as done when they weren't.
 This was quickly addressed in two ways:

 1. the addition of two more columns to separate out the product review from the technical review.
-The board collumns were then:
+The board columns were then:

     - backlog (To be done)
     - sprint items (Committed to in the current sprint)